dhh1128/codecraft.co/a-better-way-to-put-data-in-code.md

 On another recent project, I needed a table to correlate ISO 639 country codes, country names as stored in a whois DB, and telephone dialing prefixes.
 The providers of whois data helpfully offered a pipe-delimited text file on their web site that showed how their country names mapped to ISO 639, and a little googling gave me an HTML table that mapped those codes to dialing prefixes.

 I knitted these two data sources together and build a .h that declared an array of structs to do my mapping.
 Easy.
 But I don't own the data.
 Because it is "foreign" in the new code home I've built for it, I have some lingering problems.
 For one, what do I do about changes?
 If Syria fragments or Crimea is no longer a part of Ukraine, I will have bugs in my table, and I will have to hand-edit to fix them once I diagnose the problem.
 That might never happen, since the owner of the whois data is unlikely to email me about it.
 Likewise, if phone companies decide that Antigua and Barbuda needs a new dialing prefix, how will I find out?
-Nobody is guaranteeing that the country-code-to-dialing-prefix table I found on the internet is up-to-date (or complete, or even accurate)--except me.
+Nobody is guaranteeing that the country-code-to-dialing-prefix table I found on the internet is up-to-date (or complete, or even accurate) &mdash; except me.
 <h3>What would be better?</h3>
 The world already has very mature ways to deal with tabular data.
 They're called spreadsheets and databases.
 Imagine the master version of some of the types of data I've mentioned, and I suspect you'll be imagining one or the other of these tools as part of the context.
 Don't you think the definitive master lists of mappings between cities and postal codes live in postal service databases somewhere?
 Or that the guaranteed-accurate-and-up-to-date enumeration of stock ticker symbols lives in a spreadsheet at the NYSE or the FTSE?

-What programming languages ought to do is allow coders to import data from their definitive sources--or at least from a small handful of exchange formats like CSV and XML--with no intermediate hand coding.
+What programming languages ought to do is allow coders to import data from their definitive sources &mdash; or at least from a small handful of exchange formats like CSV and XML &mdash; with no intermediate hand coding.
 In other words, I want what I'll call <em>direct compilation of data from native formats</em>.
 If I create a currency-exchange app that needs a currency conversion table, what I want is to write code like this:
 <pre>table currency_info:
     columns: id(enum), symbol(str), name(str), exchange_rate(float)
     rows: Attach("latest_currency_info.csv")